-- a) Lead the day-to-day implementation of the strategic plan and Tulsa's response to homelessness. - b) Ensure and support accountability for agencies, task groups, members of system of care and others implementing the strategic plan.
+- a) Lead the day-to-day implementation of the strategic plan and Tulsa's response to homelessness. - This includes-provideing technical support, data, and accountability to the Leadership Council and Task Groups - The selected agency will also sServe as fiscal agent for any AWH4T funds received unrelated to its role as Collaborative Applicant.
+As the CoC Lead Agency, the selected agency will - -SSubmit all required reports to the AWH4T funding organizations and Leadership Council as requesteda)- b) Ensure and support accountability for agencies, task groups, members of system of care and others implementing the strategic plan.